 I’ve gotten a lot of emails from women saying they feel overwhelmed by motherhood.
-Not in a dangerous way, just in an “I totally suck and I don’t know how I’m supposed to manage all this” kind of way.
+Not in a dangerous way, just in a mom guilt “I totally suck and I don’t know how I’m supposed to manage all this” kind of way.

 There were no flashcards, there was no sign language (unless you were deaf), there were no organic, free-range bento boxes – your job was to just see a kid through to adulthood and hope they didn’t become an idiot.